API Reverse Engineering and Web Scraping

 SSL Client Hello

 Sites may use various fingerprinting methods at different levels of the network stack to identify a client.
 One data point that can be used to identify a client is the JA3 fingerprint, which is a hash of the SSL Client Hello packet.
-There exist many software libraries — such as curl_cffi and tls-client — which allow us spoof this hash such that it matches a common browser's fingerprint.
+There exist many software libraries which allow us to generate a hash that matches a common browser's fingerprint.

 See the following Salesforce engineering blogs open-sourcing-ja3 and tls-fingerprinting-with-ja3-and-ja3s for more information.